microsoft/autogen/website/docs/autogen-studio/usage.md

 ### Workflows

 An agent workflow is a specification of a set of agents (team of agents) that can work together to accomplish a task.
-AutoGen Studio supports two types of high level workflows
+AutoGen Studio supports two types of high level workflow patterns:

-- Autonomous Chat : This workflow implements a paradigm where agents are defined and a chat is initiated between the agents to accomplish a task.
-AutoGen simplifies this into defining an `initiator` agent and a `receiver` agent where the receiver agent selected from a list of previously created agents.
+#### Autonomous Chat :

+This workflow implements a paradigm where agents are defined and a chat is initiated between the agents to accomplish a task.
+AutoGen simplifies this into defining an `initiator` agent and a `receiver` agent where the receiver agent is selected from a list of previously created agents.
 Note that when the receiver is a `GroupChat` agent (i.e., contains multiple agents), the communication pattern between those agents is determined by the `speaker_selection_method` parameter in the `GroupChat` agent configuration.

 ![AutoGen Studio Autonomous Chat Workflow](./img/workflow_chat.png)

+#### Sequential Chat

-- Sequential Chat : This workflow allows users specify a list of `AssistantAgent` agents that are executed in sequence to accomplish a task.
+This workflow allows users to specify a list of `AssistantAgent` agents that are executed in sequence to accomplish a task.
 The runtime behavior here follows the following pattern: at each step, each `AssistantAgent` is _paired_ with a `UserProxyAgent` and chat initiated between this pair to process the input task.
 The result of this exchange is summarized and provided to the next `AssistantAgent` which is also paired with a `UserProxyAgent` and their summarized result is passed to the next `AssistantAgent` in the sequence.
 This continues until the last `AssistantAgent` in the sequence is reached.

 ![AutoGen Studio Sequential Workflow](./img/workflow_sequential.png)